Find Cheap Auto Insurance Quotes in New Jersey

-According to New Jersey’s Department of Banking and Insurance, the PAIP was created "to provide personal private passenger automobile coverages".
-NJ PAIP is not an insurance company – it is a clearinghouse that assigns each driver to an insurance company for coverage.
+According to New Jersey’s Department of Banking and Insurance, the personal auto insurance plan was created "to provide personal, private-passenger automobile coverages".
+NJ PAIP is not an insurance company; it is a clearinghouse that assigns each driver to an insurance company for coverage.
 This kind of coverage is called assigned risk.

-Any company that writes auto insurance in New Jersey must help cover high risk drivers as well.
+Any company that writes auto insurance in NJ must help cover high-risk drivers.
 New Jersey has standardized the rates for assigned risk coverage, so they don’t vary from company to company.
-There are two types of plans available through the NJPAIP: a Basic policy and a Standard policy.
+There are two types of plans available through NJ PAIP: a basic policy and a standard policy.

-Like many states, New Jersey requires you to certify that you’ve tried and failed to find auto insurance coverage in the voluntary market – at least twice in the last 60 days.
-If you’ve been declined in the regular market, you qualify as an applicant for assignment through PAIP if you:
+New Jersey requires you to certify that you’ve tried and failed to find auto insurance coverage in the voluntary market at least twice in the last 60 days.
+If you’ve been declined twice in the regular market, you may qualify for assignment through NJ PAIP if you:

-- have a suspended license due to a lack of auto insurance and need auto insurance to have your license restored
+- Have a suspended license due to a lack of auto insurance and need insurance to have your license restored

-You may not qualify for insurance through PAIP if:
+You may not qualify for insurance through PAIP if you:

-- you don’t pay your insurance premiums on time
+- Don’t pay your insurance premiums on time

-- you don’t provide the information requested on your insurance application
+- Don’t provide the information requested on your insurance application

 You can reapply for insurance as soon as the problem that caused your ineligibility is resolved.

-You can find the same two types of policies, a Basic or Standard plan, through the NJ PAIP as you would in the regular market in New Jersey.
-While the Basic plan costs less than the Standard plan, it also offers limited coverage.
+You can find the same two types of policies, basic and standard, through NJ PAIP as you would in the regular market in New Jersey.
+While the basic plan costs less than the standard plan, it also offers limited coverage.
 If you are in an accident where the damages exceed your coverage, you may be liable for the rest of the bill.
-Additionally, if you choose a Standard policy you can purchase additional coverage such as Collision and/or Comprehensive Coverage and Uninsured/Underinsured Motorist Coverage.
+Additionally, if you choose a standard policy, you can purchase additional coverage, such as collision and/or comprehensive, and uninsured/underinsured motorist.

-If you are still a high risk driver, the assigned company can either renew you, or place you back in the “pool” and the NJPAIP will assign you to a new insurer for another 3 year term.
+If you are still a high-risk driver, the insurance company you were assigned to can either renew you or place you back in the pool, where NJPAIP will assign you to a new insurer for another three-year term.

 Naturally, the higher your coverage amount, the higher your premium will be.